 Joyce's Paris notes taken during the summer and early autumn of 1921 (Phillip Herring, Joyce's Notes and Early Drafts for Ulysses.
 Selections from the Buffalo Collection, Charlottesville 1977) contain three phrases that became integrated into the text of the Circe and Eumaeus episode: "clothed in mantle of adultery" (Herring, p.
-74), "unsunned snow" (pp. 74 and 83) and "bronzed with infamy" (p.
+74), "unsunned snow" (pp. 74 and 83), "feeling never an inmate of his bosom" (p.
+76), and "bronzed with infamy" (p.
 83).

 1 Shakespeare, Cymbeline, ii. v.
 13, "I thought her / As chaste as unsunned snow".

 2 The substance of a discourse preached in St. Mark's Church, Liverpool, on Sunday evening, Nov.
 26th 1820, by the Rev. Richard Blacow, A.M. on the aspect of the times (various editions: Liverpool and London, 1820), cited from the Observer, 18 September 1921, p.
 11.